Dealing with Uncertainty in Contextual Anomaly Detection: Experiments

-{\bf Benchmark datasets.} Table~\ref{tab:datasets_summary} summarizes the four UCI benchmark datasets, which include \textit{Abalone}~\cite{abalone_1}, containing physical measurements of abalones used to predict their age; \textit{Concrete Compressive Strength}~\cite{concrete_compressive_strength_165}, describing the properties of concrete mixtures with the target being the compressive strength; \textit{Synchronous Machine}~\cite{synchronous_machine_607}, representing the behavior of synchronous motors in electrical systems; and \textit{QSAR Fish Toxicity}~\cite{qsar_fish_toxicity_504}, which assesses the acute toxicity of chemicals on fish.
-Because these datasets do not contain contextual anomalies, we follow the experimental protocol introduced in~\cite{li_explainable_2023}.
+{\bf Benchmark datasets.} Table~\ref{tab:datasets_summary} summarizes the five UCI benchmark datasets, which include \textit{Abalone}~\citep{abalone_1}, containing physical measurements of abalones used to predict their age; \textit{Concrete Compressive Strength}~\citep{concrete_compressive_strength_165}, describing the properties of concrete mixtures with the target being the compressive strength; \textit{Synchronous Machine}~\citep{synchronous_machine_607}, representing the behavior of synchronous motors in electrical systems; \textit{QSAR Fish Toxicity}~\citep{qsar_fish_toxicity_504}, which assesses the acute toxicity of chemicals on fish; and \textit{Yacht Hydrodynamics}~\citep{yacht_hydrodynamics_243}, which involves predicting the hydrodynamic resistance of sailing yachts based on hull geometry and operating conditions.

+Because these datasets do not contain contextual anomalies, we follow the experimental protocol introduced in~\citet{li_explainable_2023} which injects anomalies into the entire dataset before performing any train/test split.
 Given a dataset $\{(x_i, y_i), i=1,\dots,N\}$, where each context consists of $P$ variables, \(x_i = \{x_{i1}, \dots, x_{iP}\}\), the anomaly injection process modifies the dataset as follows: \begin{enumerate} \item Normalize the behavioral feature \(y\) in the dataset to the range \([0, 1]\) using MinMax scaling, while keeping the contextual features \(x = \{x_1, \dots, x_P\}\) unchanged.

 \item Select \(n\) instances (\(0 < n \ll N\)) randomly from the dataset.